Sinbad: Legend of the Seven Seas: Plot

-Sinbad and his pirate crew attempt to steal the magical "Book of Peace" and hold it for ransom as one last job before retiring to Fiji.
-Sinbad is surprised to see it is being protected while on board to Syracuse, Sicily by Prince Proteus of Syracuse.
-Proteus was Sinbad's best friend as a child, and he tells him that if their friendship ever meant anything to Sinbad, he can prove it now.
-Sinbad tries to steal the book anyway, but is prevented when Cetus attacks the ship.
-The two work together to fight off Cetus and for a moment reaffirm their bond.
-Just when it seems the beast is defeated, Sinbad is dragged off the ship.
-Proteus goes to save Sinbad, but he is stopped by his crew.
+Sinbad and his pirate crew attempt to steal the magical Book of Peace, which is en route to Syracuse, Sicily, and hold it for ransom as one last job before retiring to Fiji.
+Sinbad is surprised to see it is being protected by his childhood best friend, Prince Proteus of Syracuse.
+Sinbad tries stealing the Book anyway, but his attempt is foiled when Cetus attacks the ship.
+Sinbad and Proteus work together to fight Cetus and for a moment reaffirm their bond.
+Though the beast is defeated, Sinbad is dragged off the ship and into the sea.

-Drawn underwater by Cetus, Sinbad is saved by the beautiful Goddess of Discord, Eris, who offers him any boon he desires in exchange for the Book of Peace.
-Sinbad and his crew go to Syracuse to steal the Book, but after seeing Proteus with his fiancé Lady Marina, Sinbad abandons the mission without giving a motive.
-Anticipating this, Eris impersonates Sinbad and steals the Book herself.
-Sinbad is sentenced to death, whereupon Proteus sends Sinbad to retrieve the Book instead, placing himself as a hostage, and Marina goes to make sure that Sinbad succeeds.
-To prevent them from succeeding, Eris sends a group of mythical sirens, who entrance and seduce the men aboard Sinbad's ship with their hypnotic singing voices, but do not affect Marina, who pilots the ship to safety and wins the favor of the crew.
-However, as she and Sinbad continue to argue with each other, Eris soon realizes these disharmonies and sends in a roc.
-The Roc captures Marina, but she is rescued by Sinbad, and they successfully defeat the creature, causing a reconciliation between the two.
+Sinbad is saved by the Goddess of Discord, Eris, who offers him any boon he desires in exchange for the Book of Peace.
+Sinbad and his crew go to Syracuse to steal the Book, but after seeing Proteus with his fiancé Lady Marina, Sinbad abandons the mission.
+Anticipating this, Eris disguises herself as Sinbad and steals the Book herself.
+Sinbad is sentenced to death, but Proteus intervenes and sends Sinbad to retrieve the Book instead, placing himself as a hostage.
+Marina stows away to make sure that Sinbad succeeds, and the two quickly argue over Sinbad's flippant attitude towards Proteus' situation.
+To stop them, Eris sends a group of mythical sirens, who entrance Sinbad and his men with their hypnotic singing voices.
+Unaffected, Marina pilots the ship to safety and wins the favor of the crew.
+However, she and Sinbad continue to clash.
+Eris sees this disharmony and sends in a roc which captures Marina.
+She is rescued by Sinbad, and they successfully defeat the creature.
+Afterwards, the two reconcile.